-- Enter the total amount of reimbursements your employer gave you that were not reported to you in box 1 of Form W-2.....

-- 4. Divide line 3 by line 2.
+- Enter the total amount of reimbursements your employer gave you that were not reported to you in box 1 of Form W-2..... - 2.
+Enter the total amount of your expenses for the periods covered by this reimbursement - 3.
+Enter the part of the amount on line 2 that was your total expense for meals and entertainment - 4.
+Divide line 3 by line 2.
 Enter the result as a decimal (rounded to three places) . . . - Multiply line 1 by line 4.
-Enter the result here and in Column B, line 7 - 6.
-Subtract line 5 from line 1.
-Enter the result here and in Column A, line 7
+Enter the result here and in Column B, line 7 - Subtract line 5 from line 1.
+Enter the result here and in Column A, line 7 period of duty for which those limits are in effect.